Algebraic cycles and values of Green's functions -- Products of Elliptic Curves: Green's function and the regulator map

-If $W \rightarrow S$ is a family of varieties over a base $S$ and $\xi$ is a class in the motivic cohomology of the generic fibre, its `non-archimedean' regulator can be thought of as a function on the base $S$ defined at those $s \in S$ where $\xi|_s$ is defined.
+If $\WW \rightarrow B$ is a family of varieties over a base $B$ and $\xi$ is a class in the motivic cohomology of the generic fibre, its regulator can be thought of as a function on $B$ defined at those $s \in B$ where $\xi|_s$ is defined.
 Pairing it against a form $\omega$ of the generic fibre, we get a function

-This is analogous to a `normal function' in transcendental algebraic geometry.
-For the regulator of the motivic cohomology groups we are interested in, this function takes values in a generalised torus analogous to the classical normal functions; by contrast the real regulator the takes real values.
+This is analogous to a `normal function' in transcendental algebraic geometry - where it takes values in torus bundle - the intermediate Jacobian.
+In our case it takes values in the Deligne cohomolgy - which is a generalised torus - a product of $\C^*$ and $\C$ and one can project to the `real' Deligne cohomology to get a real valued function.

-In the case when $S$ is a modular curve, $W$ the universal Abelian surface and $\xi$ is an indecomposable cycle in the generic fibre, then using Zhang's theorem above one has the following proposition.
+We would like to understand this function - for which we can use Theorem \ref{newgreen}.
+Recall that if $f$ is a function on a modular curve $X$ with divisor $\div(f)=\sum a_{\tau} {\tau}$, then, if $y$ and $y'$ are two points,

+Namely, this shows that the regulator of an element of the group $H^1_{\M}(\eta,\Q(1))=k(X)^*$ evaluated at a divisor of degree $0$ can be expressed in terms of Green's functions of degree $1$ determined by its divisor.
+Note that the divisor of the function only determines the function up to a constant - so it is only well defined when evaluated on a null homologous cycle.